GuidanceMantras/GuidanceMantras/README.md

 - Look for any whatsapp group/facebook group for community
 - Get to know the transportation in the city
 - Roam around the city simple for 2 or 3 months on weekdays to know the city
+- Make a friends to being with you until you find the city well

 ### For boys and Gents for above 15 years old
 - Avoid watching sex and porn videos.
 [Negative impacts of porn addiction] https://www.sandstonecare.com/blog/porn-addiction/